 If there is a geographic restriction in place, then a parent cannot permanently take the child out of the specified area without going to court to get the restriction lifted.
 A parent should not assume that an agreement with the other parent outside of court will lift the restriction.
 Even if such an agreement exists, the court can find that parent in contempt of the SPO, especially if the other parent changes his or her mind and goes to court to enforce the restriction.

 Lifting the restriction in court is possible if the court determines that doing so would be in the best interests of the child, which is a determination involving a number of factors concerning the child’s welfare.
 The family law lawyers at Lindamood & Robinson have years of experience in working with custodial and noncustodial parents in going to court to either enforce SPOs or to lift geographic restrictions.
 We are dedicated to fighting for our clients and the interests of their children, and will pursue all available remedies to honor those interests.

 For further information on how a relocation or move-away affects a visitation order, see here.

 Contact a Houston Interstate Custody Lawyer

 If you or a former spouse are planning on or have moved out of state, work with a family law lawyer to determine how this affects your custody order and what rights are available.
-Contact one of our Houston interstate custody lawyers today at 713-654-2112 in Houston or 281-486-6116 in League City(by appointment only).
+Contact one of our Houston interstate custody lawyers today at 713-654-2112 in Houston or 281-486-6116 in Galveston County(by appointment only).
 Lindamood & Robinson serves a large part of southeast Texas, including Galveston, Houston and Harris counties.